Akash940/carrental/README.md

-CAR RENTAL is an Amazing project
+How to run the carrental project